Beate Gütschow: Z Series

 In this documentary series Gütschow combines photographic fragments with computer-generated drawings.
 Z stands for "Zellengefängnis".
-"Zellengefängnis" is the german translation for a former solitary confinement prison in Berlin.
+"Zellengefängnis" is the German translation for a former solitary confinement prison in Berlin.
 Gütschow has taken photo fragments from this location and processed it together with archive material in digital drawings.

 HC Series

-In her latest series „HC“ Gütschow deals with the pictorial representation of gardens in medieval and early Renaissance art.
+In her series „HC“ Gütschow deals with the pictorial representation of gardens in medieval and early Renaissance art.
 HC stands for Hortus Conclusus.

 Gütschow takes motifs from contemporary architecture surroundings and transfers them to a parallel perspective with the help of photogrammetry.
-She uses this historical reference as a tool not only to challenge the viewer’s perception but also to negotiate current developments in 3D photography.
+She uses this historical reference as a tool not only to challenge the viewer's perception but also to negotiate current developments in 3D photography.

 Gütschow has received numerous awards, including the ars viva prize awarded by the Kulturkreis der deutschen Wirtschaft (2006) and the Otto-Dix-Prize/IBM Art Award for New Media, Gera (2001).
 In 2001 she also held a fellowship at Villa Aurora in Los Angeles.

 Gütschow was one of the urbanites portrayed in the 2009 documentary In Berlin by Michael Ballhaus and Ciro Cappellari.

+K Series

+Gütschow uses documentary photography and text to address the issue of the climate crisis.
+She photographs protests and resistance, while also documenting the damage caused by the climate crisis.